Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Introduction

 \\ When $X$ is a $K3$ surface, a monodromy-reflective line bundle $L$ has degree $-2$, and precisely one of $L$ or $L^{-1}$ is isomorphic to $\StructureSheaf{X}(E)$, where $E$ is an effective divisor (see \cite{BHPV}, chapter VIII, Proposition 3.6).
 If $\Pic(X)$ is cyclic then $E$ is necessarily a smooth rational curve.
 We may deform to this case upon deforming the pair $(X,L)$ to a nearby deformation equivalent pair.

 Monodromy-reflective line bundles of degree $2-2n$, over $X$ of $K3^{[n]}$-type, need not be $\RationalNumbers$-effective if $n> 1$.
-Whether the line-bundle is or is not $\RationalNumbers$-effective depends on a monodromy-invariant defined in Proposition \ref{prop-definition-of-rs} below.
+Whether the line bundle is or is not $\RationalNumbers$-effective depends on a monodromy-invariant defined in Proposition \ref{prop-definition-of-rs} below.
 The definition depends on the following Theorem.

 The topological $K$-group $K(S)$ of a $K3$ surface $S$, endowed with the {\em Mukai pairing} $(v,w):=-\chi(v^\vee\otimes w)$, is called the {\em Mukai lattice}. $K(S)$ is a rank $24$ even unimodular lattice isometric to the orthogonal direct sum $\widetilde{\Lambda}:=E_8(-1)^{\oplus 2}\oplus U^{\oplus 4}$, where $E_8(-1)$ is the negative definite $E_8$ lattice and $U$ is the rank $2$ lattice with Gram matrix { $\left( \right)$}.